jasonfb/nondestructive_migrations/README.md

 ```
 rails generate data_migrations:install
 ```
 This will create a *schema* migration that will create the data_migrations table itself.
-Now execute that schema migration:
+(There will be a table in your database called data_migrations which will have two columns: id, version.
+It works exactly like the schema_migrations table.)
+Now execute that schema migration (and, in turn, be sure to run this on Production):

 ```
 rake db:migrate